viktor132607/PaladinHub/README.md

 ## Overview

-The **FootballLeague** project is a modular and scalable .NET 8 solution for managing football leagues.
+The **PaladinProject** project is a modular and scalable .NET 8 website with in-build talent tree builder.
 It adheres to clean architecture principles and includes components for API, data management, domain logic, shared utilities, and unit tests.

 ---